TimHanewich/centauri/R&D/readme.md

     - A better way to secure the battery
     - Option to use LiIon batteries instead (18650 or 21700)
 - Software
+    - Reduce baudrate of telemetry to make it more resilient?
+    - "Dump telemetry log" command to delete onboard telemetry + restart
     - Detailed telemetry recording to local storage
     - Minimize ongoing telemetry screening?